TByte007/fanpidctrl/README.md

 # fanpidctrl
-Use IPMI to control the fans of some Supermicro boards.
+Use IPMI to control the fans of some Supermicro boards (tested on X11SSH-LN4F).
 >[!NOTE]
 >The default setting try to keep the temperature areound 60C it could be set by `-t [temperature]`